kitconcept/plone.restapi-react-tutorial/README.md

   export default App;

 This is a very simple React component.
+It is a regular JavaScript class that extends the 'Component' class from react.
-The 'render' method is just basic HTML.
+Its 'render' method is supposed to just return basic HTML.

 Variables can be injected into the HTML by using curly braces '{}'.
 The logo that we import with:

   import logo from './logo.svg';